MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 * *hom(C)* are **functions** (`show`, `id`, `length`, `words`, `flip`, `reverse`, etc.),
 * composition is **function composition** `(.)`.

 The identity function is for every *o ∈ ob(Hask)* the polymorphic `id` function.
-The associativity of composition is assured and in *hom(C)* there are all the functions, even those created by composition.
+The associativity of the composition is assured and in *hom(C)* there are all the functions, even those created by composition.
 That's it for now -- now we will show some typeclasses, their laws and come back to **Hask** when necessary...

 ## Semigroup, Monoid, ...

-Monoid is the most simple typeclass we will learn.
-You can recall the [monoid](https://en.wikipedia.org/wiki/Monoid) from the algebra -- it is an algebraic structure with one binary operation that is associate and there is also one identity element.
-The same goes for Haskell -- the operation is called `mappend` and the identity is `mempty` (first letter `m` if for **m**onoid).
+`Monoid` is the most simple typeclass we will learn.
+You can recall the [monoid](https://en.wikipedia.org/wiki/Monoid) from the algebra -- it is an algebraic structure with one binary operation that is associative and there is also one identity element.
+The same goes for Haskell -- the operation is called `mappend` and the identity is `mempty` (the first letter `m` if for **m**onoid).

-Since `base-4.11.0.0`, the `Monoid` is subclass of `Semigroup` (just like in algebra). `Semigroup` defines just binary operation which is associative.
+Since `base-4.11.0.0`, the `Monoid` is a subclass of `Semigroup` (just like in algebra). `Semigroup` defines just binary operation which is associative.
 In Haskell, the binary operation is `(<>)` (infixr 6)

 ```haskell
 class Semigroup s where